Taxes. Security. Together. We all have a role to play in protecting your data

 How taxpayers can help

 We’ve listed a few common sense suggestions that can make a big difference.
-See Publication 4524, Security Awareness for Taxpayers, IRS News Release 2015-129, and Commissioner John A. Koskinen's remarks for details.
+See IRS Security Awareness Tax Tips for a recap of our tips to help secure your data.

 A few highlights: